zetavg/chromium-website/site/chromium-os/licensing/building-a-distro/index.md

 *   \`export ACCEPT_LICENSE="...some values..."\` in your shell -- note
             that you'll have to re-export this every time you enter the chroot via \`cros_sdk\`
-*   if you're running build_packages, use the --accept_licenses flag to pass an explicit list -- note that this flag must be included every time you run build_packages
+*   If you're running `cros build-packages`, use the `--accept-licenses` flag to pass an explicit list.
+Note that this flag must be included every time you run `cros build-packages`.